Try It Yourself

 HTTP calls

 Requests are used to retrieve data from a source.
-The source can be an endpoint like a REST-API, SQL database or FTP server.
-A request has a request-line, zero or more header(s) and optionally a body.
+The source can be an endpoint such as a REST API, SQL database, or FTP server.
+A request has a request-line, zero or more header(s), and optionally a body.

 If you use the analogy of a letter: